StackVista/stackstate-docs/setup/cli/cli-sts.md

 #### Docker

-The Docker version of the CLI cannot be configured with a config file.
+The Docker version of the CLI can't be configured with a config file.
 Specify the configuration of your StackState instance using environment variables and pass these to Docker:

 * `STS_CLI_URL` - the URL to your StackState instance.
 * `STS_CLI_API_TOKEN` - the API token taken from the StackState UI **Main menu** &gt; **CLI** page.